 As a patent litigator, Babak Redjaian counsels and represents clients on matters involving a broad range of technologies, from mobile telephones to digital video recorders, game consoles, software, photolithographic equipment, video conferencing, disk drives and other computer peripherals.
 Babak has represented clients in district courts and before the U.S. International Trade Commission (ITC).

-Babak also regularly represents clients in post-grant proceedings before the Patent and Trial Appeal Board (PTAB).
+Babak also regularly represents clients in Patent Office Trials before the Patent and Trial Appeal Board (PTAB).
 He has extensive experience in the planning, protection and management of intellectual property matters, including patents, trademarks, copyrights and trade secrets.
 He has prepared and prosecuted patent applications in diverse technical areas, from computer hardware and software to IP networks and routers, the internet, microprocessors, semiconductors, image and video compression, analog circuits and optics.

 Babak is registered to practice before the U.S. Patent and Trademark Office.